jensbrauer/rockpaperscissors/README.md

 - Iphone SE 2022
 - HP Elitebook 13"

+The site was tested on the following web browser
+- Mozilla Firefox
+- Windows Edge
+- Google Chrome
+- Safari

 No Bugs or problems was detected in regards to the responsiveness of the website.